Securely "Freeing" Free Space

 Let's pretend our disk is a book.
 Most books have a structure, they have some sort of index in the beginning where you have a summary of what is inside, and when you open it in a specific page, there you'll have the information itself.
 Well disks are very similar to this.

-They have a "small" index and most of the space of the disk is reserved to storing the data itself.
+They have a "small" index and most of the space of the disk is reserved to store the data itself.
 When you write a file to the disk the data is stored somewhere on the disk and its physical location and some other infos are store in those indexes.

 There is no way to "erase" the written data, what we do instead is to write zeros (00000000000...) to the physical space where the data was written, effectively destroying the data.